 - Contact an Attorney

 Consulting with an attorney is key.
 Your insurance company might have complex rules and regulations that an experienced attorney can help you navigate.
-An attorney can also consult with you on the details of the accident to be sure you have all the facts you need to file a complete police report.
+An attorney can also consult with you on the details of the bicycle accident to be sure you have all the facts you need to file a complete police report.
 Unfortunately, the police report can only be made on-site which means you need to recall the most important information for your case.

 - Take Photos